changlun65/qemu-armel-mini/README.md

 > qemu-system-arm -M ? | grep vexpress

+2) extract the tarball into your directory, it includes the following files curretly.
+> run-qemu-armel-mini.sh
+--> the script to run qemu-armel

+> zImage-3.0.35-vexpress
+--> linux kernel compiled for vexpress config

+> mini-rootfs.ext2
-2) extract the tarball into your directory, it includes the following files curretly. run-qemu-armel-mini.sh    --> the script to run qemu-armel zImage-3.0.35-vexpress    --> linux kernel compiled for vexpress config mini-rootfs.ext2          --> minimal ext2 root file system --> it preloaded busybox for utilities, strace, gdbserver for debgguging, and valgring for profiling.
+--> minimal ext2 root file system. it preloaded busybox for utilities, strace, gdbserver for debgguging, and valgring for profiling.

 3) launch the running script, the armel emulator will startup and prompt to login.
 > Welcome to Buildroot